splineops/splineops/docs/user-guide/06_differentiate.rst

 Differentiation Operations
 --------------------------

 Based on the spline representation, the module computes several differential operators.
-We define:
+We define

 .. math::